Sergei Murashov

-Sergei Murashov (born 1 April 2004) is a Russian professional ice hockey goaltender currently playing for the Wilkes-Barre/Scranton Penguins in the American Hockey League (AHL) as a prospect of the Pittsburgh Penguins of the National Hockey League (NHL).
+Sergei Murashov (born 1 April 2004) is a Russian professional ice hockey player who is a goaltender for the Pittsburgh Penguins of the National Hockey League (NHL).
 He was drafted 118th overall by the Pittsburgh Penguins in the 2022 NHL entry draft.

 Playing career

 Lokomotiv Yaroslavl

 In his native Russia, Murashov played for Lokomotiv Yaroslavl in both the MHL, the country's top developmental league, and the Kontinental Hockey League.
 In the MHL, he amassed a career record of 73–30–12 with a 2.04 goals against average, .934 save percentage, and twenty-two shutouts in 125 appearances.
 He was named the MHL's Best Goalkeeper for the 2022–23 season with career bests of twenty-four wins, a 1.58 GAA, .948 SV%, and eleven shutouts.
 Across two KHL seasons, Murashov made a total of seven appearances with a 4–2–1 record as he maintained a 1.71 GAA and a .928 SV%.